 The mountaineer has climbed many mountains in Japan.
 And he selected 100 celebrated mountains based on different criteria and published them in his book.
 The book became widely known as it is one of the favorite books of Japan’s emperor, Naruhito.

-Nowadays, Kyuuya’s selection is widely considered as Japan’s most famous and most beautiful peaks.
+Nowadays, Kyuuya’s selection is widely considered as Japan’s most famous and most beautiful peak.
 And many Japanese have set the goal to climb all of the 100 mountains mentioned in his book.

 Usually, the list is divided by region.
 Some of the top mountains he mentions are Mt.
 Asahi, Mt.
 Yotei, and Mount Rishiri in Hokkaido Prefecture.
 Mount Chokai, Mount Iwate, and Mount Hayachine in the Tohoku Region.